cleverpush/cleverpush-developer-docs/docs/sdks/android/stories.md

 - `font_family`: Sets the font family for the story title.
 - `title_visibility`: Controls the visibility of the story title (visible, invisible, or gone).
 - `title_text_size`: Sets the size of the story title text.
+- `title_max_text_size`: Specifies the maximum text size for the story title.
+This allows text to grow only up to the defined size.
+- `title_min_text_size`: Specifies the minimum text size for the story title.
+This allows text to shrink to a specified size on smaller screens.
 - `title_position`: Defines the position of the title, with options like position_default, position_inside_bottom, or position_inside_top.
 - `story_icon_height`: Defines the height of the story icon in dp.
 - `story_icon_height_percentage`: Calculates the height of the story icon based on its width, setting the height as a percentage of the width (integer).